Lightning Network Explained

 Let’s use Bob and his favourite coffee shop as a case study.
 Bob goes to his favourite coffee shop on his way to work and buys his morning coffee.
 If he was to pay for it on the Bitcoin blockchain, his transaction fee wouldn’t make it worth it.

-When a payment channel is created on the layer two protocol, a balance sheet that explains how the funds in the address should be distributed.
-So at the moment of Bob and the coffee shop creating the channel, Bob would get 0.001 BTC and the coffee shop wouldn’t own any of the bitcoin in the channel.
+When a payment channel is created on the layer two protocol, a balance sheet that explains how the funds in the address should be distributed is opened up.
+So at the moment of Bob and the coffee shop creating the channel, Bob would get 0.001 BTC and the coffee shop wouldn’t own any of the BTC in the channel.

 The payment channel is stored on the Bitcoin blockchain, so there is full transparency among both parties.
 The coffee shop owner can then verify that Bob has enough value in the channel and will receive payment for anything Bob buys.

-With the channel now open, Bob can order his morning coffee, and let’s say the coffee costs 0.0005 BTC, Bob would simply subtract the amount from his balance sheet and add it the the balance sheet of the coffee shop, both on the Lightning Network.
+With the channel now open, Bob can order his morning coffee.
+Now, let’s say the coffee costs 0.0005 BTC, Bob would simply subtract the amount from his balance sheet and add it the the balance sheet of the coffee shop, both on the Lightning Network.